 Founded by Yvon Chouinard, Patagonia is known for its environmental and social initiatives.
 Chouinard co-founded the Fair Labor Association, 1% for the Planet, and the Sustainable Apparel Coalition.
 If you buy the Ascensionist you’ll get a great jacket and fund initiatives that make the world a better place.

 The Cosmic Jacket combines classic alpine design with modern materials to deliver a shell that is timeless, functional and tough.
-The designers drew inspiration from products that embody function and eschew fussiness.
+The designers drew inspiration from products that embody performance and eschew fussiness.

-This man’s Jacket is constructed of 3-layer PNW fabric with 20k / 20k waterproofing and breathability.
-It provides a helmet-compatible hood with an internal elastic.
+This man’s jacket is constructed of 3-layer PNW fabric with 20k / 20k waterproofing and breathability.
+It provides a helmet-compatible hood with internal elastic.
 A powder skirt comes with a silicone gripper.
 Other features include underarm zip vents, two internal drop pockets, zip chest pockets under flaps and zip hand pockets.
 The Cosmic is perfect for those who split their time between the resort and the backcountry.

 Trew Gear is located in Portland, Oregon.
 The name is the hybrid of the founders, Tripp Frey and the brothers Chris and John Pew.
 Chris is Trew's CEO and a board member of the Mount Hood Institute.
 He is a passionate backcountry skier and has summited and skied Mount Hood several times.

 This jacket features 2-ply fabric construction and is fully insulated with 80g LIFALOFT technology.
 It’s waterproof, windproof and breathable.
 Other features include durable water repellency treatment, underarm ventilation zippers and articulated arms and elbows for a great fit.